Towards the Worst-case Robustness of Large Language Models

 \textbf{Certified robustness.} Neural networks are generally composed of multiple stacked linear layers.
-Their maximum Lipschitz constant is approximately the product of the maximum singular values of these linear layers, which can be sufficiently large~\cite{fazlyab2019efficient_lipschitz}.
+Their maximum Lipschitz is approximately the product of the maximum singular values of these linear layers, which can be sufficiently large~\cite{fazlyab2019efficient_lipschitz}.
 As a result, even small perturbations in the input can significantly alter their outputs~\cite{goodfellow2014explaining}.
-Directly verifying whether a function is robust for all \(\bm{x}_{adv}\) would require enumerating all possible inputs, which is computationally impractical due to the exponential time complexity with respect to input dimensionality~\cite{gowal2018effectiveness}.
-To address this challenge, researchers have proposed randomized smoothing~\cite{cohen2019certified,salman2019provably}, which constructs a smoothed function \(g\) by aggregating the ensemble predictions of a base function \(f\) over a perturbation distribution \(p(\bm{z}|\bm{x})\) by \(g(\bm{x}) = \mathbb{E}_{p(\bm{z}|\bm{x})}[f(\bm{z})] \).
+Verifying ReLU networks has been shown to be NP-complete~\cite{katz2017reluplex}, and they lack efficient approximation algorithms in the worst case~\cite{weng2018towards}, making them challenging to scale to large models.
+To address this challenge, researchers propose randomized smoothing~\cite{cohen2019certified,salman2019provably}, which constructs a smoothed function \(g\) by aggregating the ensemble predictions of a base function \(f\) over a perturbation distribution \(p(\bm{z}|\bm{x})\) by \(g(\bm{x}) = \mathbb{E}_{p(\bm{z}|\bm{x})}[f(\bm{z})] \).
 Thanks to the mathematical properties of the smoothed function \(g\), it exhibits inherent smoothness regardless of the vulnerability of the base function \(f\).
-For instance, \citet{cohen2019certified} demonstrated that when \(p(\bm{z}|\bm{x}) = \mathcal{N}(\bm{0}, \bm{I})\), the resulting smoothed function \(g(\bm{x})\) is guaranteed to be at least \(\frac{1}{\sqrt{2\pi}}\)-Lipschitz, independent of how susceptible \(f\) is to adversarial perturbations.
+For instance, \citet{cohen2019certified} demonstrate that when \(p(\bm{z}|\bm{x}) = \mathcal{N}(\bm{0}, \bm{I})\), the resulting smoothed function \(g\) is guaranteed to be at least \(\frac{1}{\sqrt{2\pi}}\)-Lipschitz, independent of how susceptible \(f\) is to adversarial perturbations.
 Therefore, if we know \(g(\bm{x})=p_A\), then we can show that \(g(\bm{x}_{adv})\geq p_A - \frac{1}{\sqrt{2\pi}}\) for all \(\|\bm{x}_{adv}-\bm{x}\|_2 \leq 1\).